daos-stack/daos/docs/release/support_matrix_v2_2.md

 !!! note
-    Most validation of DAOS 2.2 has been done on the Rocky Linux 8.5 release, which is expected to be superceded by Rocky Linux 8.6 by the end of May 2022.
+    Most validation of DAOS 2.2 has been done on the Rocky Linux 8.5 release, which is expected to be superseded by Rocky Linux 8.6 by the end of May 2022.
     DAOS 2.2 support of Rocky Linux 8.6 may therefore not be available with the initial DAOS 2.2.0 release: If validation issues are discovered that require a fix, those fixes may only be provided in a DAOS 2.2.x bugfix release.